 The Lewis Walpole Library’s public programming includes support for music and drama.

-In 2016, the library introduced a series of free chamber concerts in Farmington featuring works from the library’s collection of eighteenth-century music, performed by the New York-based ensemble New Vintage Baroque.
+In 2016, the library introduced a series of free chamber concerts in Farmington featuring works from the library’s collection of eighteenth-century music.
+Performers included the ensembles New Vintage Baroque and Grand Harmonie .

 Wednesday, May 2, 2018, 5:30 pm, Yale Center for British Art

 Abridged by David Worrall, Emeritus Professor of English at Nottingham Trent University

 Directed by Misty G. Anderson, Lindsay Young Professor of English, University of Tennessee

 As part of the year-long celebrations of the tercentenary of Horace Walpole’s birth, the Lewis Walpole Library and the Yale Center for British Art are collaborating to present a staged reading of The Mysterious Mother.
 Completed just a few years after Walpole’s celebrated gothic novel The Castle of Otranto (1764), this under-appreciated tale of incest and intrigue was initially circulated only among the author’s friends.
 Walpole never permitted it to be performed during his lifetime except as a private theatrical.
 This performance is free and open to the public.